Multiverse-Framework/Multiverse-Docker/README.md

 ### 3. Run the demo (either `demo_1` or `demo_2`)

-Go into the docker container `giskard-container`
+Open a new terminal and go into the docker container `giskard-container`

 ```bash
 docker exec -it giskard-container bash